semaphoreci/semaphore/docs/docs/getting-started/migration/jenkins.md

 The main difference between Jenkins and Semaphore is that Semaphore is a managed service while Jenkins is purely self-hosted.

-In Jenkins you are in charge of configuring everything, installing plugins for all the functionality you need, manage the agents to run the workflows, create the connections to the Git providers, manage the Jenkins instance, the list goes on.
+In Jenkins you are in charge of configuring everything, installing plugins for all the functionality you need, managing the agents to run the workflows, creating the connections to the Git providers, managing the Jenkins instance, and the list goes on.

 Semaphore is always ready to use, once you create an account and connect your Git provider you're ready to go.
 There is nothing to manage and you get first-class support.